jeastwest/pysami/README.md

 An addition to this setup that can speed up iterations of the front end is by starting another terminal (I use the one in vscode for this)

-and starting an additional angular development server there.
+and starting an angular development server there.

 > `C:\Users\user>cd ws-sami\pysami\src\sami_angular\sami-mgr>npx ng serve`